Empowering Refugee Claimants and their Lawyers: Using Machine Learning to Examine Decision-Making in Refugee Law: Named-Entity Recognition task: a structured dataset for past cases retrieval

 \subsection{Results}

 Results can be visualized in figure \ref{figure: graph baseline} by comparison to our baseline, and are presented in detail in Annex.

-For the \textit{case cover}, we obtain very satisfactory results on all labels with an F1-score above 90\% for three of them and 84.78\% for name extraction.
-Except for names, CNN architectures perform better, with dates achieving the highest score with randomly initialized embeddings.
-We explain this by the specific layout of this page.
-The only gain of using a transformer-based model is to achieve a higher recall compared to the CNN-based architectures.
+For the \textit{case cover}, we achieved very satisfactory results across all labels, attaining an F1-score exceeding 90\% for three of them and reaching 84.78\% for name extraction.
+For all labels except names, CNN architectures outperformed other approaches, with dates achieving the highest score when initialized with random embeddings.
+We attribute this phenomenon to the specific page layout of this section.
+The primary advantage of employing a transformer-based model was observed in achieving a higher recall compared to the CNN-based architectures.

-For the \textit{main text}, results vary across labels: we obtain a score superior the 80\% for \texttt{DATE, GPE, PERSON, ORG} with the best score on \texttt{roBERTa}, but scores lower than 60\% on \texttt{EXPLANATION, LAW, LAW\_CASE}.
-Overall, when using transformers, we observe a better precision-recall balance.
-Results on three labels \texttt{DETERMINATION, LAW\_REPORT, NORP} are unreliable because of the limited sample both for training and testing, therefore we choose to not further comment on them.
+For the \textit{main text}, our results show variability across labels.
+We achieved scores exceeding 80\% for labels such as \texttt{DATE, GPE, PERSON, ORG}, with the highest performance observed when utilizing \texttt{roBERTa}.
+However, for labels \texttt{EXPLANATION, LAW, LAW\_CASE}, our scores fell below 60\%.
+Overall, when employing transformer models, we noted an improved balance between precision and recall.
+As for labels \texttt{DETERMINATION, LAW\_REPORT, NORP}, the results are deemed unreliable due to the limited size of both the training and testing datasets, thus we choose to not further comment on them.

-On a majority of categories, we find that the content of the pre-training is important (\texttt{CLAIMANT\_EVENT, CREDIBILITY, DATE, DOC\_EVIDENCE, EXPLANATION, LAW, PROCEDURE}), results show that domain-specific training data has a larger effect than network architecture difference.
-More precisely, it seems that on some categories (\texttt{CREDIBILITY, DOC\_EVIDENCE, LAW, PROCEDURE}), pre-training on our own data is more effective than training on a general legal data set as \texttt{LegalBERT}.
-This can be explained by the content \texttt{LegalBERT} is pre-trained on, which does not contain any Canadian text, nor any refugee case (trained on US, European and UK).
-On other categories, \texttt{roBERTa} performs better than \texttt{LegalBERT} and CNNs, suggesting that the size of the pre-trained model is more important than domain-match.
-When \texttt{LegalBERT} is 12GB, \texttt{roBERTa} is 160GB and outperforms \texttt{LegalBERT} on traditional NER labels (\texttt{GPE, ORG, PERSON} and also \texttt{CLAIMANT\_INFO, LAW\_CASE}).
+Across a majority of categories, results show the significance of the pre-training content, particularly for labels such as \texttt{CLAIMANT\_EVENT, CREDIBILITY, DATE, DOC\_EVIDENCE, EXPLANATION, LAW, PROCEDURE}.
+Our findings indicate that the impact of domain-specific training data outweighs the differences in network architecture.
+Specifically, it seems that for certain categories (\texttt{CREDIBILITY, DOC\_EVIDENCE, LAW, PROCEDURE}), pre-training on our own dataset yields more effective results than training on a general legal dataset like \texttt{LegalBERT}.
+This can be attributed to the fact that \texttt{LegalBERT} lacks exposure to Canadian text and refugee cases, as it was trained on data from the US, Europe, and the UK.
+Conversely, for other categories, \texttt{roBERTa} outperforms both \texttt{LegalBERT} and CNNs, suggesting that the model size of the pre-trained model carries more weight than domain-match considerations.
+Notably, with \texttt{LegalBERT} being 12GB and \texttt{roBERTa} 160GB, the latter excels and outperforms \texttt{LegalBERT} across traditional NER labels (\texttt{GPE, ORG, PERSON}), as well as \texttt{CLAIMANT\_INFO} and \texttt{LAW\_CASE}.